-Candice Fox is the award-winning writer of Hush Hush, her fourth book with iconic crime and thriller author James Patterson.
+Candice Fox is an award-winning crime and thriller writer.
+Her latest novel is The Chase, an electrifying cat-and-mouse thriller set in the Nevada desert.
+She is the author of Hush Hush, her fourth book with iconic crime and thriller author James Patterson.
 Liar Liar, Fifty Fifty and her bestselling novel Never Never were also written with James Patterson.
 Described as “a brutal, action-packed and really hard-edged novel about a crime set in a FIFO mine in the outback,” Never Never hit number 1 in the New York Times bestseller list and around the world.

-Candice also wrote Hades, a novel which won the prestigious Ned Kelly Award in 2014.
+Candice's novel Hades won the prestigious Ned Kelly Award in 2014.
 Its sequel, Eden, was published in January 2015 and also won the Ned Kelly Award in 2015.
 Book three in the series, Fall, was released in late 2015.
 Hades and Eden are international bestsellers – already translated into four languages.